 Parker’s Restaurant at Omni Parker House — School Street (Historic Downtown)

-I’ll admit: the main dishes here were good-not-great for the prices they charge… but gorging ourselves on the original (and delicious) Parker House Rolls and Boston Creme Pie made us glad we experienced the food once.
+I’ll admit: the main dishes here were good-not-great for the prices they charge… but gorging ourselves on the original (and delicious) Parker House Rolls and Boston Cream Pie made us glad we experienced the food once.

 If you want to try out Parker’s House, we recommend going for lunch or brunch to keep costs down a bit.